bomonike/bomonike.github.io/kanban.md

    ### Review/Test

-1. When a task from the Doing column is complete, move it to the "Review/Test" column for someone else perform the Quality Control.
+1. When a task from the Doing column is complete, move it to the "Review/Test" column for someone else to perform Quality Control.

    PROTIP: Team members should pick "Review/Test" items before picking the next "To Do" item.
 This is so all items get to "Done" as soon as possible, without being stuck in progress.